-(i1) Lot size calculation
+(a) Lot size-density calculation.

-- (1) Net residential acreage.
-The net residential acreage shall be calculated as defined herein. - (2) Maximum number of lots allowed.
-The maximum number of lots allowed in a Conservation Subdivision shall be calculated by dividing the net residential acreage by the minimum lot size allowed in the applicable zoning district.
-(Net residential acreage/minimum lot size allowed in zoning district = maximum number of lots allowed.)
+(i) Net residential acreage.
+The Net Residential Acreage shall be calculated as defined herein.

+(ii) Maximum number of lots allowed.
+The maximum number of lots allowed in a Conservation Subdivision shall be calculated by dividing the Net Residential Acreage by the minimum lot size allowed in the applicable zoning district.
+(Net residential acreage/minimum lot size allowed in zoning district = maximum number of lots allowed-.).

-(ii) Minimum lot size.
+(b) Minimum lot size.

-The minimum allowed lot size shall be calculated by dividing fifty percent (50%) of the gross area (total area) of the parcel by the number of lots calculated in Subsection (i) above.
+(i) The minimum allowed lot size shall be calculated by dividing fifty percent (50%) of the gross area (total area) of the parcel by the number of lots as calculated above. ealculated in Subsection (i) above.

-Due to the unique characteristics of lot sizes, the Planning Board may allow up to a 10% lot acreage adjustment, if the Applicant can demonstrate the adjustment would improve the subdivision.
-In no case, shall lot areas be required to exceed the minimum requirements of the underlying zone zoning district.
+(ii) Due to the unique characteristics of lot sizes, the Planning Board may allow up to a 10% lot acreage adjustment, if the Applicant can demonstrate the adjustment would improve the Subdivision.
+In no case shall lot areas be required to exceed the minimum requirements of the underlying zoning district.

-(iii) Lot Setbacks.
+- (c) Lot Setbacks.